 Autoimmune disease is the root cause of psoriasis.
 That means your immune system treats your skin like a foreign invader, attacking and damaging it.

 Psoriasis can develop at any age, even during childhood.
-However, it tends to run in families and waxes and wanes in severity throughout a lifetime.
+However, it tends to run in families and waxes and wanes in severity over a lifetime.

 Symptoms of Psoriasis